thespeocute/zombs.io-vps-setup-tutorial/README.md

 ## 🚀 Main steps

    1. Download the mainx.zip file thats provided in this repository

+   2. Ssh onto your vps(s)

+       - On your ssh program like powershell do `ssh root@(YOUR-VPS-IP)`

+       - When prompted for a password enter it, it will not show you typing it but its there

+       - That should allow you on your vps, if not its firewall issues on your provider side

-   2. On the ssh vps do these commands
+   3. On the ssh vps do these commands

        - `sudo apt update && sudo apt upgrade -y`